 - Poor Richard's Almanac by Benjamin Franklin sarcastically portrays this with the quote "Seven wealthy towns contend for Homer dead, Through which the living Homer begged his bread."

 - Friedrich Nietzsche despised anti-Semitism, nationalism, and (towards the end of his life) Germany (he took to insisting that he was Polish, which is as false—perhaps intentionally so—as it is hilarious).
+His ‹bermensch theory - a term co-opted by the Nazis - was used to describe remarkable individuals finding their own morality in the absence of God.
+It had nothing to do with a Master Race taking over the world, which is an inherently collectivist concept.
 It is therefore quite natural that Those Wacky Nazis appropriated his notes - heavily edited by his proto-Nazi sister - to make it seem like they had an intellectual program besides hating the Jews (and the Roma, and the Poles, and the Russians, and...).
 Unfortunately for the world, Martin Heidegger, a student of Nietzsche's thought, believed them....

 - In 1995, when Butterfly McQueen — Prissy in Gone with the Wind — died in a house fire, a fundamentalist neighbor who had proselytized McQueen (a lifelong atheist) several times reported to the press that as McQueen was being carried out, she said she was repenting and claiming that she was really a Christian all the time.
 Other witnesses disputed this claim.